 Progressive Web has arrived!
 Here are five reasons why you should go with it

-In our previous blog, we talked about the idea behind Progressive Web Applications (PWA), a development that originated from mobile behaviors and needs.
+In our previous blog, we talked about the idea behind Progressive Web Applications (PWA), a development that originated from mobile behaviours and needs.
 The main reason why progressive web applications are getting more and more attention is that they are based on the most advanced technologies in different contexts and that they use the best technology on the web on the one hand and native applications on the other.
 For this reason, it is important for brands to provide a seamless experience across all channels.

 According to the ComScore statistics, 53% of the users leave the mobile site if it takes more than 3 seconds to load the page.
 With PWA, less data is spent due to PWA technology.
 When a visitor lands on a website for the first time, the content is downloaded, cached, and stored locally on the user’s device.
 This allows instant delivery of web pages on subsequent visits.
 It also makes it possible to visit pages later in offline mode with supported browsers.